IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-Figure 1:XX.4.2.4-1: Error Handling Flow in RTC-IMR Profile
+Figure 1:XX.4.2.4-1: Error Handling Flow in IRA Profile

 Figure 1:XX.4.2.4-2 shows two sample use cases how error handling can be used in reporting.